GMP Standard Operating Procedures (SOP)

 Deviation Reporting

 A deviation is a departure from standard procedures or specifications resulting in non-conforming material &/or processes or where there have been unusual or unexplained events that have the potential to impact product quality, system integrity, or personal safety.
-For compliance with GMP and for the sake of continuous improvement, these deviations are recorded in the form of a Deviation Report (DR).
+These deviations are investigated and recorded as a deviation report (DR) for compliance with GMP and continuous improvement.

 Product Shelf Life

-The shelf-life calculates the Expiry Date for products manufactured/packed at a GMP site.
-Shelf Life means the number of months or years for which the product will meet the label claim, plus a safety margin when packed and stored as specified.
+The shelf-life calculates the expiration date for products manufactured/packed at a GMP site.
+Shelf Life means the number of months or years the product will meet the label claim, plus a safety margin when packed and stored as specified.

-The process of vendor assessment and evaluation is divided into four phases.
+The process of supplier selection and evaluation is divided into four phases.

 Vendor Assessment